ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 > They have snacks.

 **Dominic**
-They better have snacks - your mother and I have been
+They better have snacks - your mother and I give 200 dollars a month - they better get the good stuff - Asher you tell me if you get it

 **Dominic**
 > Yeah - has Makayla been outside collecting bugs and frogs and sticks and making science experiments driving her old man's hair out - right Makayla...
 Since she's been a kid Dallas - a kid!
 She used to take little army men I would get for Asher and freeze them.
 Asher - you remember?